-5.4 Full-time Librarians shall be assigned: normally twenty-three (23) hours of direct student contact (including but not limited to reference desk, small group instruction, information literacy instruction in distance education and face-to-face courses), seven (7) hours of other assignments, five (5) office hours and/or professional growth, and five (5) hours for committee/governance work per week.
-Weekly direct assignment time for Librarians who are assigned to work during winter, spring, and/or summer break periods shall be twenty-eight (28) hours of direct contact, the additional five (5) hours replacing the five (5) hours of committee/governance work per week.
-Additional responsibilities may include student learning outcomes and assessment, curriculum and collection development, program review, website management, outreach, grant writing, database or library service platform management and/or creation of library guides, distance education modules, other teaching materials, or other related duties.
+5.3.3 Full-time Librarians shall be assigned: normally twenty-eight (28) hours of direct assignment (see Appendix I).
+The indirect (unassigned time) will include ten (10) hours per week (see Appendix I)

+Full-Time Librarians may work remotely for 40% of their assignment (or at a percentage mutually agreed with assigned administrator).
+Part-time Librarians may work remotely for 40% of their assignment (or at a percentage mutually agreed with assigned administrator).
+Remote schedules will be determined by the Division Chair in collaboration with the assigned administrator according to seniority, while ensuring adequate offerings for all service modalities.

-With the approval of their Dean full-time Librarians who teach instructional courses may have a combination of instructional load and service load.
+With the approval of their assigned administrator full-time Librarians who teach instructional courses may have a combination of instructional load and service load.
 The instructional loads shall be calculated at the same ratios as instructional and preparatory loads for instructional faculty, and such loads may be subtracted from the remaining direct student contact load or assigned as overload per mutual agreement.

-Full-time Instructional Designers shall be assigned; normally twenty-three (23) hours of direct contact by the supervisor, seven (7) hours of other assignments, five (5) office hours and/or professional growth, and five (5) ours for committee/governance work per week.
-Weekly direct assignment time for Instructional Designers who are assigned to work during winter, and/or summer break periods shall be twenty-eight (28) hours of direct contact, the additional (5) hours replacing the five (5) hours of committee/governance work per week.
-Additional responsibilities may include program review, creation of course materials, outreach, grant writing and management of campus-wide instructional technology projects.
+5.3.4 Full-time Instructional Designers shall be assigned; normally thirty (30) hours of direct assignment by the supervisor (including but not limited to training workshops, webinars, online instruction, and course design), and ten (10) hours of office hours, professional growth, and/or committee/governance work per week, Weekly direct assignment time for Instructional Designers who are assigned to work during winter, and/or summer break periods shall be thirty-five (35) hours of direct assignment by the supervisor per week.

+Instructional Designers may work remotely for 40% of their direct assignment (or at a percentage mutually agreed with supervisor).

-With the approval of their Dean full-time Instructional Designers who teach instructional courses may have a combination of instructional load and service load.
+With the approval of their assigned administrator full-time Instructional Designers who teach instructional courses may have a combination of instructional load and service load.
 The instructional loads shall be calculated at the same ratios as instructional and preparatory loads for instructional faculty, and such loads may be subtracted from the remaining direct student contact load or assigned as overload by mutual agreement.

-5.
+5.4 Temporary (Part-Time) Service faculty and Full-Time service faculty overloads will be calculated based on a 38 hour work week, with 75% of the assigned hours scheduled as direct contact as described in the appropriate appendix.

-5 Programs within the Nursing and Allied Health Division, including, but not limited to EMS, LVN, MAST, and PSYT have mandated hourly requirements set forth by their accrediting agency which are non-negotiable.
+5.5 Programs including, but not limited to Aviation Maintenance and programs within Nursing and Allied Health Division, have mandated hourly requirements set forth by their accrediting agency which are non-negotiable.

-5.5.1 Programs with mandated hourly requirements in Nursing and Allied Health at Cuesta College will initiate and maintain a schedule which allows classes to be held on flex days and/or Cuesta holidays, allowing the mandated hour requirements to be met within a given semester, while providing students and faculty a break between semesters.
+5.5.1 Programs with mandated hourly requirements at Cuesta College will initiate and maintain a schedule which allows classes to be held on flex days and/or Cuesta holidays, allowing the mandated hour requirements to be met within a given semester, while providing students and faculty a break between semesters.

 5.5.2 Scheduling hourly-driven classes on flex days and/or holidays would be implemented by the District only as a last resort, and in consultation with the full-time and part-time faculty teaching within that semester for the benefit of the program.